DO YOU OWN OR MANAGE LARGE BUILDINGS IN PHILLY?

 The law is new to Philadelphia, but we’re not new to the law.

-We’ve helped hundreds of building owners meet inspection, repair, and reporting requirements.
+Hoffmann has helped hundreds of building owners meet inspection, repair, and reporting requirements.
 We are experienced in applying the provisions and mandates of similar laws in New York, Boston, and Pittsburgh, and we understand the process.
-More importantly, we understand the building envelope.
+More importantly, we understand the building enclosure.
 Trust your facade inspection to the facade experts.

 Philadelphia’s New Building Energy Tune-Up Law: A Guide for Owners, Managers, and Design Professionals